MrSonOfaBit/devops-master-class/docker/docker_notes.md

 This Component will process everything.
 Build your images, start and stop your containers, use local images or pull images from the docker registry

 ## Build Docker Image
+Your Dockerfile will contain everything that docker needs to know, to build a image based on your config.
+When building a image, docker saves the different steps inside a cache.
+So when you build your image on different versions, you can optimize your config files structure to build more efficient images.

 Dockerfile Example:

 ```Dockerfile